Corentin-Damas/art-gallery-slideshow/README.md

 - [React](https://reactjs.org/) - JS library
 - Vite - Set up env

 ### Actule state of the project

 Not finished at 100%
 some adjustmenets need to be done on the phone size screen design

+### Script

+$ npm run dev
+$ npm run server